Bleuje/processing-animations-code/README.md

 This project compiles noteworthy animation source codes, aiming for clarity through commented code.
 It's a work in progress, aiming to surpass my previous releases despite the imperfections.

-For newcomers or those seeking context, I recommend [**tutorials on my website**](https://bleuje.com/tutorials/) on my website, especially the "[Replacement Technique](https://bleuje.com/tutorial4/)" and the one about beesandbombs' [motion blur template](https://bleuje.com/tutorial6/).
+For newcomers or those seeking context, I recommend [**tutorials**](https://bleuje.com/tutorials/) on my website, especially the "[Replacement Technique](https://bleuje.com/tutorial4/)" and the one about beesandbombs' [motion blur template](https://bleuje.com/tutorial6/).

 I hope this collection serves both those diving into Processing-based animations and the simply curious, potentially inspiring others just as beesandbombs inspired me.